JennyYu2/Projects/Slaydoku/README.md

 [Back to top](#table-of-contents)

 0. Prerequisites
-   - Java 8 or later
+   - Must have Java 8 or later installed
    - JavaFX installed and added to your classpath

 1. Clone this repository or download all the files